homanchou/sketchyPad/README.md

-jsSketchyPad: jQuery drawing pad plug-in
+sketchyPad: jQuery drawing pad plug-in
 =======================================

-jsSketchyPad is a [jQuery](http://jquery.com/) plug-in that can add one or more HTML5 canvas elements to a webpage capable of receiving mouse or touch events to create a digital painting right in your browser.
+sketchyPad is a [jQuery](http://jquery.com/) plug-in that can add one or more HTML5 canvas elements to a webpage capable of receiving mouse or touch events to create a digital painting right in your browser.

 Basic Usage
 -----------

-1) a. include jsSketchyPad.js in your HTML:
+1) a. include sketchyPad.js in your HTML:

       <script type="text/javascript" src="farbtastic.js"></script>